DEAL-US/AYNEXT/README.md

 MAP:
 * It can only be computed when a completion technique outputs continuous scores.
 * It takes as positives the first N entries of the ranking, where N is the number of true positives.
-However, in real uses of completion techniques, the positives are the triples with a score above a given threshold.
+However, in real uses of completion techniques, the positives are either the triples with a score above a given threshold, or the triple with the highest score.
+In the later case (which assumes, as MRR, that there is only a single true postiive), the ranking used for MAP would only have a single element, and the metric would only measure what % of queries have the correct result at the very top, which rather than MAP, is a kind of "query accuracy".
 * It assumes that the order of the positives matter, as is the case in a search engine, where the top results are more visible.
 However, in real uses of completion techniques, the order of the positives does not have any effect.
+This objection does not apply if onle a single true positive is expected.